martin12333/Readable-Lisp-S-expressions/Install-howto.md

 Again, no; you don't need to install to system-wide locations.
 Once it's built, you can use it.

 If you have installed it to system-wide locations, then in most cases the programs will automatically find the files when they need them, which makes things a little easier.
-E.G., you don't need to include prefixes like "./" in the command names.

-If you have not installed the files to system-wide locations, then you need to tell the system where the files are when you try to use them.
-You can tell the system where the commands are by prefixing the name with "./" if the command is in the current directory.
+If you have not installed the files to system-wide locations, then you need to make sure the system can find commands when you type them.
+You can tell the system where the commands are by prefixing the command name with the directory it's in, e.g., prefix the command with "./" if the command is in the current directory.
 Another approach is to modify your PATH.
 On a Bourne-like shell (the usual kind), if the current directory contains some of the programs you'd like to be able to run without prefixing them with "./", you can modify your PATH using:

     export PATH="$(pwd)/$PATH"